ibara/oksh/README.md

 oksh
 ====
-ksh(1) from OpenBSD ported to FreeBSD.
+ksh(1) from OpenBSD ported to FreeBSD, DragonFly BSD, and NetBSD.
 Might work on other operating systems too but not tested.

 Why?
 ----
 Sometimes I have to use FreeBSD.
-I don't like tcsh.
-OpenBSD's ksh is much better.
+I don't like tcsh. ksh from OpenBSD is much better.
 Now FreeBSD users can use it too.
+Later ported to NetBSD.
+Hopefully a Linux port will come soon.
 Designed to be as minimally invasive as possible.

 Changes